Because of You (1952 film)

-Because of You is a 1952 American drama romance film directed by Joseph Pevney and starred Loretta Young and Jeff Chandler.
+Because of You is a 1952 American drama romance film noir directed by Joseph Pevney and starred Loretta Young and Jeff Chandler.
 This film was surprising in that it showed a provocative "sexy side" of Miss Young, quite different from her usual dignified brunette "nice girl" part.

 In late 1954, Jeff Chandler said this was his favorite among the films he had made.

 Plot

 Christine Carroll is preparing to marry her boyfriend.
 She finds out too late that her fiancé Mike is a gangster and, once he slips stolen merchandise into her purse, she becomes his unwitting accessory.
 Though she goes to jail, she is innocent of the crime.

 Through the kindness of prison psychiatrist Dr. Breen, Christine turns her life around in prison, becoming a nurse's aide in the infirmary.
 Upon her release, Christine gets a job at a hospital, where she falls in love with wounded combat pilot Steve Kimberly, an architect from a good family.

 Christine's probation officer encourages her to tell him the truth.
 But his wounded psyche makes her decide to keep her past a secret, and they marry.
 She and Steve have a happy marriage and soon have a daughter.

 Christine devotes herself to her husband and child.
 All is wonderful until her old gangster boyfriend Mike, fresh out of prison, shows up.
 He is willing to let bygones be bygones as long as she drives him south of the border into Mexico.
 Trapped, she agrees.
 After another robbery, there is a high-speed chase and a crash.
 Mike is killed.
 Christine and her daughter survive the wreck.

 An enraged Steve accuses Christine of being a tramp and files for divorce, gaining full custody of the child.
 Christine takes a job as an assistant for a magician.
 One day she meets up with her sister-in-law, Steve's twin, who comes to her aid.
 Christine is asked to perform with the clown at a children's party.
 Since this is years later, the child does not know that Christine is her mother.
 She falls in love with the Magic Lady, who agrees to come to her house for a few days and show her some attention and love.
 Unexpectedly, Steve comes home.
 Christine points out that their daughter has serious problems and needs the care of a mother.
 She leaves, ready to never see her child again.